highest mountain peak in india

 • Teesta River: The Teesta River is one of the major rivers in Sikkim and West Bengal.
 It originates from the Zemu Glacier and flows southward, providing water for agriculture, hydropower, and drinking purposes.
 The river is vital for the livelihoods of the people living in its basin.

-Kanchenjunga’s geographical features, including its massive multi-peaked structure and surrounding glaciers, make it a remarkable natural wonder.
+Kanchenjunga’s features, including its massive multi-peaked structure and surrounding glaciers, make it a remarkable natural wonder.
 Its formation through tectonic activity, its role as a source of major rivers, and its ecological significance highlight the importance of preserving this majestic mountain massif.

 Climbing History and Challenges of Kanchenjunga